blza/ora_te/README.md

 For usage see https://github.com/blza/ora_te/wiki .
 For package and UDTs specifications see `doc` folder.

-## Performance
-Profiling results and comparision to concat is to come...

 ## Regression testing
 Unit tests can be found in ut subdirectory.